Predicting Covid-19 EMS Incidents from Daily Hospitalization Trends: Introduction

-This paper focuses on quantifying the impact of Covid-19 on the spatiotemporal distribution of EMS demands in Travis County, Austin, Texas.
-Globally, the EMS utilisation rates varied early in the Covid-19 outbreak.
+Globally, the EMS utilization rates varied during the early stage of the Covid-19 outbreak.
 The number of EMS calls increased in some parts of Europe (France \cite{penverne2020ems}, Ankara, Turkey \cite{csan2020effects}, Copenhagen, Denmark \cite{ jensen2020strategies}) and Saudi Arabia \cite{SaudiArabiaCovid}.
-However, observational studies on temporal trends suggest a significant decrease in the number of EMS calls across the United States \cite{LNM20, hartnett2020impact, jeffery2020trends, satty2020ems}.
-Our result confirms this national trend and provide a more detailed descriptive analysis in terms of the types of problems impacted.
-Nonetheless, very limited information is available after the beginning of summer 2020, when states began to lift travel restrictions and people became better informed of the nature of the virus.
-Our study suggests that since mid-May in 2020, overall non-Covid-19 EMS incidents had rebounded to a new plateau, although still consistently lower than pre-Covid-19 period.
-This resonates with the pattern of national hospital admissions in later studies \cite{birkmeyer2020impact}.
+However, other observational studies suggested a significant decrease in the number of EMS calls across the United States \cite{LNM20, hartnett2020impact, jeffery2020trends, satty2020ems}, Canada \cite{Ferron21effect}, and other parts of Europe (Italy \cite{lazzerini2020delayed, mantica2020non}, England \cite{thornton2020covid}, Finland \cite{Laukkanen21Early}).
+Nonetheless, there is very limited information available after the beginning of summer 2020, when states began to lift travel restrictions, and people became better informed of the nature of the virus.

-Cancellation, refusal of transport and missing patient impose challenges for healthcare agencies to optimally allocate ambulances.
-Earlier studies in Israel found that patients' refusal to transport rose in 2020 compared to 2019 \cite{siman2021assessment}.
-Our study shows that while the number of EMS incidents decreased, the ratio of defunct EMS calls in Austin (cancellation, refusal of transport, missing patient and others combined) increased since Covid-19.